joaquin98silvab/great-isle-quartz/content/DM Secrets/Sessions/Quick Notes.md

 VIC (F): the prophet killed her ship crew, and only spared her.
-Giorgio (M): the prophet revived him after being hanged Jonik (M): the prophet framed him for destroying one of the gods fingers Robin (M): saw in a vision the prophet bringing a moon with destruction??
+Giorgio (M): the prophet revived him after being hanged Jonik (M): the prophet framed him for destroying one of the gods fingers Robin (M): saw in a vision the prophet bringing a moon with destruction Archaida (MF): ???
-Archaida (MF): saw a vision of destruction and a blood moon and the prophet

-Pasive Perception:

 Vic: 15
 Giorgio: 14